 Concerning the Scriptures

-These books were written by a process of dual authorship in which the Holy Spirit so superintended the human authors that, through their individual personalities and styles, they composed and recorded God’s Word without error in the autographs.
+These books were written by a process of dual authorship in which the Holy Spirit so moved the human authors that, through their individual personalities and styles, they composed and recorded God’s Word which are inerrant in the autographs.
 These books, constituting the written Word of God, convey objective truth and are the believer’s only infallible rule of faith and practice.
 (2 Tim.
 3:16-17; 2 Pet.
 1:19-20; John 10:35; 17:17; 1 Cor.
 2:10-13)

 The meaning of Scripture lies in the canonical text and is that which God intended to convey through the human authors.
 An interpreter discovers this meaning through careful application of the grammatical-historical method of interpretation of a text in its context, under the guidance of the Holy Spirit, and in the community of Christ.
 The Holy Spirit illumines the text, enabling the reader to embrace that which God has communicated and to see the glory of Christ in the Word of God.
 (Jn.
 7:17; 16:12, 13; 1 Cor.
 2:14, 15; 1 Jn.
 2:20)